seanburlington/vagrant-rpmbuild/README.md

  1. Clone this reporitory `git clone git@github.com:practicalweb/vagrant-rpmbuild.git`

- 1. run `vagrant up` from the root of your cloned repository (NB the first time you do the a 600Mb base image will be dowmloaded)
+ 1. run `vagrant up` from the root of your cloned repository (NB the first time you do the a 600Mb base image will be downloaded)

  1. run `vagrant ssh` to connect to the new VM